radarphp/Radar.Project/docs/execution.md

 - The run phase, which executes all middleware callables in turn.

-The initial `web/index.php` installation runs three middleware handlers:
+The initial `web/index.php` installation runs four middleware handlers:

+- _Radar\Adr\Handler\ExceptionHandler_ as a final fallback to catch exceptions.

 - _Radar\Adr\Handler\RoutingHandler_ to determine the _Route_ based on the _ServerRequest_,